 \item To clarify, we now have two indices selected ($j_1$ and $j_2$); and $n_{\trm{g}}n_{\trm{e}}-2$ rows of $\mbf{Z}$ remaining in contention, where for each of these remaining rows their components along the already-selected rows have been removed.

-\item Proceeding as above, we select a third row (corresponding to largest 2-norm in the remaining portion).
-We record its index (call it $j_3$), and normalize the row; and remove its component from the remaining $n_{\trm{g}}n_{\trm{e}}-3$.
+\item Proceeding as above, we select a third row (largest 2-norm among the $n_{\trm{g}}n_{\trm{e}}-2$ rows).
+We record its row number (call it $j_3$), normalize the row, and remove its component from the remaining $n_{\trm{g}}n_{\trm{e}}-3$ rows.

 \item We proceed like this for as many rows as we wish to include in the reduced order model.
 A termination criterion based on the norm of the remaining part can be used if we wish.